desbma/r128gain/README.md

 1. If you don't already have it, [install setuptools](https://pypi.python.org/pypi/setuptools#installation-instructions) for Python 3
 2. Clone this repository: `git clone https://github.com/desbma/r128gain`
 3. Install r128gain: `python3 setup.py install`

-### Standalone Windows executable

-Windows users can also download a [standalone binary which does not require Python, and bundles FFmpeg](https://github.com/desbma/r128gain/releases).

 ## Command line usage